someobserver/recurgence/mirror/backside/index.md

 **It's perfectly okay** to sit with that.

 **if you feel lost for a moment, and**
-like you're slipping into a crack between dimensions —
+like you're slipping into a crack between dimensions—
 **it's okay to step away.**
 sooner or later, every observer remembers the infinite mirror
 that's always been in their room.